 Painting is one of the most popular decorating projects used by homeowners to give their home a new look.
 Painting just one room or sometimes an accent wall, can totally change the look of a room.
 To make sure you love the results, we want to give you tips on the paint brushes that will give you the best results for any homeowner DIY project.

-So here are the key factors to consider.
-Once you’ve read this article, it’s fine to head to one of your local paint stores as they’re the experts.
-It’s also the only way you’ll learn how a brush feels in your hand and go ahead – ask for advice on how to hold the brush.
+Here are the key factors to consider.
+Once you’ve read this article, you can continue your research at one of your local paint stores as they’re the experts.
+It’s also the only way you’ll learn how a brush feels in your hand.
+Make sure to ask for advice on how to hold the brush.